Md-Yousuf-sheikh/MYS_TRAVE_client/README.md

 This website produce by MYS TRAVELLING.Traveling in Asia will help you to travel around the country.Enjoy the place of your choice with a worry-free and experienced guide.

-## How to maintain our team
+### How to maintain our team
+➢This is a travel agency website.
+From here you can book the place of your choice.
+➢ If you are a user you can book the place of your choice and cancel it.
+➢ If you are an admin, you can add a new place and you can delete, you can add a new admin.

-# We have some experienced tour guide they fixed tour map.
+➢We have some experienced tour guide they fixed tour map.

-# They are always ready best transport.
+➢They are always ready best transport.

-# This website to easy your tour plan.You book your fav place.
+➢This website to easy your tour plan.You book your fav place.

-# They complete your mission to easy.
+➢They complete your mission to easy.

-# This website produce most famous location in Asia
+➢This website produce most famous location in Asia

-# Live web sit link
+#### Live web sit link
 https://travel-mys.web.app/

-# Clint side Link
+#### Clint side Link
 https://github.com/programming-hero-web-course1/tourism-or-delivery-website-client-side-Md-Yousuf-sheikh

-#  Server side link
+####  Server side link

 https://github.com/programming-hero-web-course1/tourism-or-delivery-website-server-side-Md-Yousuf-sheikh

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)